 Meals and Gatherings: Bring your own food, stove etc. We will likely not have potluck meals in 2021.
 For those who are interested, we might bring our own food to a communal picnic.
 Registrants will receive more information from event staff.
 Please do not bring firewood.
 Your event fee covers the cost of firewood that we will purchase locally.
 Please plan to join us for group campfires!

 Accommodations and Cost: We have 7 sites at Jessie M. Honeyman State Park.
 Walking to the ocean is not advised, but you can explore the dunes adjacent to the park.
 Registration fees are found on the calendar.
 See detailed campground information below.

 Parking: If you stay outside the park, you will need to purchase a day pass at the entrance booth to launch from sites within the park.

 How to sign up or get more info: Go to the OOPS website Calendar and click on Florence.

-Camping Details: We have 14 tent sites in the F-Loop of Jessie M. Honeyman State Park.
-They are generally large and flat.
-They do not have electricity.
+Camping Details: We have 7 tent sites in the C-Loop of Jessie M. Honeyman State Park.
+Three of the sites have electricity.
+The others are tent only.
 Water is nearby.
 Walking to the ocean is not advised, but you can explore the dunes adjacent to the park.
 Bathrooms with free showers are nearby.
 Check-in begins Thursday at 4 p.m.
 Check-out is 1 p.m.
-Sunday.
+Monday.
 Campsites will be shared.
-We have planned for approximately three-four people and 2 vehicles per site.
-When you register, you will have a chance to identify who you would like to share a campsite with, however, we may not be able to honor all requests.
+We have planned for approximately two-four people and 2 vehicles per site.

 What if you don’t know anybody to share a campsite with?
 This is your chance to meet some new paddle buddies!
 We are a friendly group!
 OOPS will assign the campsites based on your vehicle/equipment needs and the size of the campsites.